khakhalin/Ca-Imaging-and-Model-2018/Ca-img-paper.md

 If looming-selective cells are gathering information from the network, it was also plausible to hypothesize that they would be more likely to be connected to each other, rather than to non-selective cells.
 To test whether it is true, we used the weighted **assortativity of selectivity** values: essentially, a correlation between the selectivity scores of every pair of cells connected by an edge, with a strength of this edge weighted into the calculation.
 Similar to the tests described above, the selectivity values of connected cells did not correlate in graphs reconstructed from younger tadpoles (r=0.05±0.12, p_t1=0.14, individual r>0 in 9/14 experiments), but they did correlate in graphs recorded in older tadpoles (r=0.05±0.07, p_tq=0.01; individual r>0 in 11/16 experiments).
 Together, these results suggest that the distribution of selective cells in developed network becomes less random, which may mean that distributed network calculations start to play a bigger role in looming stimulus detection in older animals.

 We also hypothesized that on average selectivity for looming stimuli may gradually “accumulate” as the signal propagates through the network, and so “downstream” cells on the receiving end of a strong edge within the graph would, on average, be more selective than “upstream” cells.
 This hypothesis proved to be wrong in both younger and older tadpoles: across all experiments, 52±7% of strong edges (top quartile of w_ji values) led from cells with less to more selective cells, which is not different from chance rate (p_t1=0.1 for analysis across experiments, n=30).
 A weighted average increase in selectivity between two cells connected by an edge was 0.02±0.07 (p_t1=0.2, n=30), and there was no change in this value in development (p_t=0.2, n=14, 16).

-For the sake of transparency, here’s a list of measures that we calculated, but could not interpret, and so did not include in the final manuscript: four measures of weighted directed degree assortativity (in-in, in-out, out-in, and out-out); pagerank centralities; Katz centralities and hierarchical flows on reversed graph W’.

 # Model